MABLoka/ML-Handwritten-Digit-Classifier/README.md

 - Optimized Performance: Tuned hyperparameters to improve model accuracy and reduce overfitting.

 This project demonstrates the application of Machine Learning to solve real-world problems and showcases the power of SVM in image classification tasks.

+Before Using the app, you need to train the model and "pickel" that instance to work